BrightspaceUI/core/components/inputs/docs/input-radio.md

 As a result, we have to apply styles to native radio inputs.

-Note: in order for RTL to function correctly, make sure your component uses the `RtlMixin`.

 ## Best Practices
 <!-- docs: start best practices -->